silverwind/cidr-tools/README.md

 Returns a boolean that indicates whether `networksA` fully contain all `networksB`.

-### cidrTools.normalize(network)
+### cidrTools.normalize(networks)

-- `network` *String*: A CIDR or IP address.
+- `networks` *String* or *Array*: One or more CIDR or IP address.

-Returns a string with a normalized representation of a IP or CIDR.
+Returns a string or array (depending on input) with a normalized representation of IPs or CIDRs.
 Will not include a prefix on single IPs.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence.